AI coaching can help you fight gaslighting

 Gaslighting makes you question your sanity and your abilities.
 It can make you feel powerless and incompetent.
 To stand up to a gaslighter, you need to remember that you are capable.

-Tap into your personal power with our free online coaching program so you can gain the confidence and assertiveness to stand firm when the gaslighter tries to undermine your authority.
+As mentioned earlier, you can strengthen your personal power with our free online coaching program.
+This can help you gain the confidence and assertiveness to stand firm when the gaslighter tries to undermine your authority.

 7. Protect your mental health

-Gaslighting is psychological warfare, and as such, it can wreck your mental health by lowering your self-esteem and self-confidence.
-It’s crucial to take time away from the gaslighting saga to recharge yourself and keep your mind sharp.
+Gaslighting is psychological abuse.
+And as such, it can wreck your mental health by lowering your self-esteem and self-confidence.
+Taking time away from chronic gaslighting is crucial to recharge yourself and keep your mind sharp.
+Seek support from mental health professionals if you need it.
+If your employer offers an AEP this can be a great place to get started.

 8. Leave if you can